MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 Back then it was not uncommon for me to use magic numbers to represent a specific state.
 For example, if I had a variable 'age' and I wanted to represent it as 'unset' I would give 'age' a value of -1.
 Back in the days this made perfect sense, when would you ever come across someone with a negative age?

 The problem with magic numbers is you begin to litter your code with if statements.
 Also, every time you perform some sort of calculation on the value you first have to check if it is in one of your magic states.
-If you don't you can introduce subtle bugs - like the one below...
+If you don't you can introduce subtle bugs - like the one below which is meant to give you a 50% discount if you are under the age of 20...

 ~~~
 var discount = (age < 20) ?
 0.5 : 1.0;